akshayakn13/LinearRegression/README.md

 # LinearRegression
-Implementing Linear Regression From scratch in python
+Implementing Linear Regression from scratch in python.